Virosphere: Viral genome diversity

 The scope of viral genome diversity is enormous compared to cellular life.
-Cellular life including all known organisms have double stranded DNA genome.
-Whereas viruses have one of at least 7 different types of genetic information, namely dsDNA, ssDNA, dsRNA, ssRNA+, ssRNA-, ssRNA-RT, dsDNA-RT.
+Cellular life, including all known organisms, has a double stranded DNA genome, whereas viruses have one of at least 7 different types of genetic information, namely dsDNA, ssDNA, dsRNA, ssRNA+, ssRNA-, ssRNA-RT, dsDNA-RT.
 Each type of genetic information has its specific manner of mRNA synthesis.
 Baltimore classification is a system providing overview on these mechanisms for each type of genome.
 Moreover, in contrast to cellular organisms, viruses don't have universally conserved sequences in their genomes to be compared by.

 Viral genome size varies approximately 1000 fold.
-Smallest viruses may consist of only from 1–2 kb genome coding for 1 or 2 genes and it is enough for them to successfully evolve and travel through space and time by infecting and replicating (make copies of their own) in its host.
-Two most basic viral genes are replicase gene and capsid protein gene, as soon as virus has them it represents a biological entity able to evolve and reproduce in cellular life forms.
-Some viruses may have only replicase gene and use capsid gene of other e.g. endogenous virus.
-Most viral genomes are 10-100kb, whereas bacteriophages tend to have larger genomes carrying parts of genome translation machinery genes from their host.
-In contrast, RNA viruses have smaller genomes, with maximum 35kb by coronavirus.
-RNA genomes have higher mutation rate, that is why their genome has to be small enough in order not to harbour to many mutations, which would disrupt the essential genes or their parts.
-The function of the vast majority of viral genes remain unknown and the approaches to study have to be developed.
-The total number of viral genes is much higher, than the total number of genes of three domains of life all together, which practically means viruses encode most of the genetic diversity on the planet.
+The smallest viruses may consist of only 1–2 kb genome coding for 1 or 2 genes, and this is enough for them to successfully evolve, infect and replicate in its host.
+The two most basic viral genes are the replicase gene and the capsid protein gene.
+As soon as a virus has these genes, it represents a biological entity able to evolve and reproduce in cellular life forms.
+Some viruses may only have a replicase gene and use a capsid gene of other virus, e.g. an endogenous virus.
+Most viral genomes have a size of around 10-100kb, whereas bacteriophages tend to have larger genomes carrying parts of genome translation machinery genes from their host.
+In contrast, RNA viruses have smaller genomes, with a maximum of 35kb in a coronavirus.
+RNA genomes have a higher mutation rate, which is why their genome has to be small enough in order not to harbour too many mutations, which would disrupt the essential genes or their parts.
+The functions of the vast majority of viral genes remain unknown, and the approaches to study them have to be developed.
+The total number of viral genes is much higher than the total number of genes of three domains of life all together, which practically means viruses encode most of the genetic diversity on the planet.